 The recipient will be highly regarded within their industry and will be able to clearly demonstrate that they are promoting sustainable farming systems for tomorrow as well as today.

 The Award will showcase the high calibre of individuals, businesses and groups operating in the Mallee.
 The winner will receive the David Roget Award Perpetual Trophy and a cash prize of $1,000.

 The Award welcomes applicants that either self-nominate or nominations made by third parties on behalf of applicants.

 The Selection Process

-The MSF Board will select the recipient of this Award on an annual basis with the Award being presented annually at the MSF Research, Development and Extension Forum.
-This annual showcase event highlights, for the entire farming community, the most important Research Development and Extension activities in the MSF region.
-As such it is a fitting event to host this award presentation.
+The MSF Board will select the recipient of this Award on an annual basis with the Award being presented at the MSF Mallee Research Update (MRU) closest to the recipient.
+MRU’s cover the latest in Mallee research, development, and extension and as such are a fitting event to host this award presentation.